webiik/components/src/Webiik/StaticPage/README.md

 StaticPage
 ==========
-The StaticPage allows you to generate static pages from your dynamic PHP pages.
-It is designed to be used inside any route controller and to serve static files using the NGiNX or other web servers.
+The StaticPage allows generating static content from almost any PHP app on the fly.
+It is designed to be used inside any route controller and to serve static files using the NGiNX or another web server.

 Installation
 ------------